DRuXT/druxt.js/docs/nuxt/content/guide/proxy.md

 }
 ```

-* * *

-## Aditional proxy settings
+### Additional Proxy Settings

-Druxt uses the Nuxt Proxy module, additonal proxies can be set in
-**nuxt.config.js** and will be merged with the API and file proxy values.
+Druxt utilizes the Nuxt Proxy module.
+You can set additional proxies in **nuxt.config.js**, and they will be merged with the API and file proxy values.

 ```js
 export default {